JuliaIO/HDF5.jl/doc/hdf5.md

 g["A", "chunk", (5,5), "compress", 3] = A
 ```

 stores the matrix `A` in 5-by-5 chunks and uses a compression level 3.
 Chunking can be useful if you will typically extract small segments of an array.
+Chunking is required if you plan to use compression.

 More [fine-grained control](#mid-level-routines) is also available.